ValeriiR/camera-tracker/README.md

 ## Run application

-Open console terminal in root folder
+Open console in workspaceFolder folder

 Run `npm install` if you run application for a first time

-Run `json-server --watch db.json` to run server
+Run `npx json-server --watch db.json` to run server

-Open new console terminal in root folder

-Run `ng serve --port 4200 --open` to run application
+Run `npm start` to run application

 ## Debug